panda-official/WaveletBuffer/docs/tutorials/wavelet_buffer_in_a_nutshell.md

    than 1920 points.
 So, we can compose only some low-level subbands without reconstructing the whole original signal.

 In the diagram, I showed only one step of the decomposition, but we can decompose the signal recursively, by applying the wavelet decomposition on the low-frequency subband again.
-Therefore, we can decompose our signal to a few subbands: N/1 H-freq subband, N/2 H-freq subband, ….
-N/M L-freq subband, where N size of the original signal and M – the number of the decomposition steps.
-When we make many steps of the decomposition, we do better denoising and zooming because now we can get signal of sizes N/2, N/4 … or N/M.
+Therefore, we can decompose our signal to a few subbands:
+N/1 H-freq subband (D), N/2 H-freq subband (AD), ….
+N/M L-freq subband (ADm), where N size of the original signal and M – the number of the decomposition steps.
+After the decomposition, we have a representation of our signal as an array of subbands e.ge for 3 steps it will be [AAAA, ADDD, ADD, AD, D].
+When we make many steps of the decomposition, we do better denoising and zooming because now we can get signal of sizes N/2, N/4 … or N/M if we restore only part of all the steps.

 Wavelet Decomposition can be applied to 2-D matrices, the difference is that we have 4 types of subbands:

-* Low frequency approximation
+* Low frequency approximation (A)
-* High frequency detalization by vertical
+* High frequency detalization by vertical (Dv)
-* High frequency detalization by horizontal
+* High frequency detalization by horizontal (Dh)
-* High frequency detalization by diagonal
+* High frequency detalization by diagonal (Dd)

 Here you can see how it looks like for one decomposition step: